-There are a number of different ways and different services that can be used to share data.
-Which service is most suitable depends on what kind of data you have, and how you want to make the data available.
-Some services to consider:
+There are a number of different platforms and services that can be used to share your data, both general and subject-specific.
+Publishers and journals also offer services for sharing research data.
+Which service is most suitable may depend on what kind of data you have, and how you want to make the data available.